Then + Now: The Cast of ’7th Heaven’

 Then: Stephen Collins was Camden dad Eric, a minister who has a crisis of faith over the long series.
 While it was the biggest role of his career, you may recognize his face from films like 'Star Trek: The Motion Picture,' 'Brewster's Millions' and 'Jumpin' Jack Flash.'

 Now: Collins was on the ABC series 'No Ordinary Family' until it was cancelled in 2011.
 Since then he's been in the movie 'The Three Stooges' and an episode of 'Scandal.'
-In 2012 he was in the news for divorcing actress Fay Grant, whom he had been married to for 27 years.
+In 2012, he filed for divorce from actress Faye Grant, whom he had been married to for 27 years.
+In 2014, audio emerged of the actor seemingly confessing to exposing himself to and/or molesting three young girls.
+There is currently a criminal investigation against him.

 Catherine Hicks (Annie Camden)